The Far Ultraviolet Background: Two-Photon Decay

 \section{Two-Photon Decay}

-As will become clear from discussions below, the two-photon process is a contributor to the FUV background.
-For instance, a low density astrophysical plasma which is in collisional ionization equilibrium (CIE) and with sufficient column density to be in ``case B"\footnote{Regions which are thick to Lyman continuum photons are in case B.} and at a temperature $\lesssim 50,000$\,K, cool predominantly via Ly$\alpha$, two-photon continuum and H$\alpha$.
-A Ly$\alpha$ photon undergoes many scatterings, ending its life upon encountering a dust particle within or close to its birth site.
-Two-photon continuum and H$\alpha$ freely escape the plasma.
-In this section we first summarize the two-photon process and compute the factor to convert the two-photon decay spectrum to counting rates of the \GALEX\ bands.

-An H atom which finds itself in a 2s level will, if undisturbed by a collision, radiatively decay by emitting two photons over timescale of $A_{2\gamma}^{-1}\approx (8.2\,{\rm s}^{-1})^{-1}$; see Figure~\ref{fig:TwoPhoton_Galex}.
+An H atom in a 2s level, undisturbed by a collision, will decay by emitting two photons over a timescale of $A_{2\gamma}^{-1}\approx (8.2\,{\rm s}^{-1})^{-1}$; see Figure~\ref{fig:TwoPhoton_Galex}.
 The sum of the energies of the two photons is equal to that of Ly$\alpha$ or 10.2\,eV.
 The factors to convert the two-photon spectrum to FUV and NUV counting rates are central to this paper and a full discussion can be found in \S\ref{sec:Two-PhotonContinuum}.
-The key result is the following: a columnar rate of $10^6\,{\it decays}\,{\rm cm^{-2}\,s^{-1}}$ results in 85.1\,CU in the FUV channel and 18.4\,CU in the NUV channel (Table~\ref{tab:2photon_GALEX}).
+The key result is the following: $10^6$\,two-photon decays\,${\rm cm^{-2}\,s^{-1}}$ results in 85.1\,CU in the FUV channel and 18.4\,CU in the NUV channel (Table~\ref{tab:2photon_GALEX}).

-We conclude this small section by noting two complications.
-First, the Sun is also a source of H$\alpha$ photons.
-So, solar H$\alpha$ photons could pump an H~atom which is already in the 2s level to a 3p level \citep{bhn+01}.
-This twist is addressed in \S\ref{sec:HalphaPumping}.
-Next, there is little energy difference between the 2s and 2p levels.
-So collisions can shift an H atom in the 2s state to a 2p state following which the atom promptly de-excites by emitting a Ly$\alpha$ photon.
-This topic is of central importance to the (non)-production of two-photons in our own atmosphere and is squarely addressed in \S\ref{sec:CriticalDensity}.